Dave Cash (DJ): Professional radio career: 1966–1979

-It was on this show that he met his third wife, actress Monica Evans, with whom he had two children.

 In 1979, Cash appeared as himself in the cult hit Quadrophenia and took a cameo role alongside Dennis Hopper in The American Way.
 In 1988, he co-wrote and produced At Last It's Hogmanay with Billy Connolly and Robbie Coltrane for Channel 4.

-His last TV appearance was on episode 17 of Sky Art's Trailblazers documentary series (Trailblazers of Pop Radio), originally shown in 2016 and repeated on Freeview in 2021.

-Books and articles
+Later work: 1979–2016

+Cash latterly worked for the BBC, broadcasting his weekend shows on Saturday (vintage charts from the years 1965-1995) and Sunday nights (country and rock and roll) to BBC Radio Kent, BBC Sussex, BBC Surrey, BBC Radio Solent, BBC Radio Berkshire and BBC Radio Oxford.
+His shows at BBC Kent were produced by Zach Daunt-Jones.

 In 1991, Cash's first novel The Rating Game made the best-seller charts in four weeks followed in 1993 by All Night Long, and King of Clubs in 1995.

 In 2006 he began working on a book designed to be both an autobiography and a history of pirate radio.
 He was also developing the first ever "triography": a biography written by Cash and his two best friends detailing their road trip to Mexico.